alanqrwang/keymorph/README.md

 Note that supervised/unsupervised variants can be run similarly to affine, as described above.

 ### Evaluating KeyMorph
-To evaluate on the test set, simply at the `--eval` flag to any of the above commands.
+To evaluate on the test set, simply add the `--eval` flag to any of the above commands.
 For example, for affine, unsupervised KeyMorph evaluation:

 ```
-python train.py --kp_align_method affine --num_keypoints 128 --loss_fn mse --eval \
+python run.py --kp_align_method affine --num_keypoints 128 --loss_fn mse --eval \
                 --load_path ./data/best_trained_model.h5
 ```

-Evaluation proceeds by ....
-TODO()
+Evaluation proceeds by looping through all test augmentations in `list_of_test_augs`, all test modality pairs in `list_of_test_mods`, and all pairs of volumes in the test set.
+Set `--save_preds` flag to save all outputs to disk.

 **Automatic Delineation/Segmentation of the Brain**